Updated IBA Guidance Note on Business and Human Rights: The role of lawyers in the changing landscape

 Access the Updated IBA Guidance Note on Business and Human Rights: The role of lawyers in the changing landscape

 The UNGPs are a living document, and their impact on soft and hard law norms continues to evolve.
-Lawyers and firms must keep pace, in order to capitalize on the opportunities that this important area of law presents.
+Lawyers and firms must keep pace, in order to capitalise on the opportunities that this important area of law presents.

 Access the official English version of the Updated Lawyers Guidance, and its translations into a number of languages below.
 Please note that translations have been freely provided by volunteers, therefore are not certified versions of the original English translation.